hassan-2040/teamway_demo_quiz/README.md

 This file contains json array of questions.
 Each question has a list of options as multiple choice.

-Each option has optionLetter A, B, C or D. It has text and a result of either 'introvert' or an 'extrovert' to keep track of the answers.
+Each option has a text and a result of either 'introvert' or an 'extrovert' to keep track of the answers.

 To calculate the result, the answers are stored in a temporary Map in Home Bloc.
 The keys of this Map are the index of the questions in the questions list in quiz_repo.dart.
+The adjacent values are the answers that user chooses.

 ## File Organisation